ASU College of Liberal Arts and Sciences

-The College of Liberal Arts and Sciences at ASU is the largest of the 17 independent school units at Arizona State University.
-Students majoring in The college make up 31 percent of all Tempe campus students.
+The College of Liberal Arts and Sciences at ASU is the largest college at Arizona State University and includes 21 schools and departments.
+Students majoring in The College make up 19 percent of all campus immersion students and 24 percent of all online students at ASU.

-The college is home to three academic divisions including the humanities, natural sciences and social sciences.
-Within these divisions The college is home to 21 interdisciplinary schools and departments and 50 research centers and institutes.
-The college offers 100+ undergraduate majors and 150+ graduate degrees.
+The College is home to three academic divisions including the humanities, natural sciences and social sciences.
+Within these divisions are over 50 research centers and institutes.
+The College offers 100+ undergraduate majors and 150+ graduate degrees.

-As of fall 2020, The college's total student enrollment was 16,241.
-As of fall 2019, The college's first-year retention rate was 86%, and its four-year graduation rate was 57%.
+As of fall 2022, The College's total student enrollment was 31,501.
+As of fall 2022, The College's first-year retention rate was 86%.

 Organization

-The College of Liberal Arts and Sciences is headed by Dean Patrick Kenney.
+The College of Liberal Arts and Sciences is headed by Dean Kenro Kusumi.
 Each of the three academic divisions is led by a divisional dean: